Babz-G/trek-li-app/README.md

 ## 📌 Project Description & Purpose

-This is my **first real-world, commissioned project** and my first app built for an actual client! 🖖
+This is my **first real-world, commissioned project** and my first app built for an actual client! 🥳

-A close friend of mine runs **Trek Long Island**, Long Island's very own Star Trek convention (June 12–14, 2026 at the Hyatt Regency Long Island), and asked me to build an official companion app for attendees.
+A close friend of mine runs **Trek Long Island**, Long Island's very own Star Trek convention (June 12-14, 2026 at the Hyatt Regency Long Island), and asked me to build an official companion app for attendees.
+As a proud member of the [Trek LI crew](https://treklongisland.com/our-crew/), this one means a lot! 🖖

 The app gives attendees everything they need in one place.
 The full schedule, celebrity guest info, venue details, sponsor listings and more.
 It is currently built as a **React web app** and will be converted to **React Native** for native iOS and Android distribution.